All Episodes

 Absolutely.

-Look uh what Osama bin Laden uh what uh what what uh uh uh Obama did in getting Osama bin Laden was simply a tactical decision.
+Look, what Obama did in getting Osama bin Laden was simply a tactical decision.

-The only reason he made he had to make this tactical decision is because we're going into a foreign country to extract him and kill him.
+The only reason he had to make this tactical decision is because we're going into a foreign country to extract him and kill him.

-But other than that, uh, you know, because he's such a high value target, yeah, he had to make a tactical decision to get Baden.
+But other than that, because he's such a high-value target, yeah, he had to make a tactical decision to get bin Laden.

-But what presidents are responsible for are not tactical decisions but but h higher level strategic decisions.
+But what presidents are responsible for are not tactical decisions, but higher-level strategic decisions.

-And then every contingency that's come up during the Obama administration, President Obama has gotten it wrong and gotten it wrong badly, whether it is throwing Mubarak under the bus, whether it was not going after and supporting the Green Revolution in Iran, whether it's being on the wrong side of uh of Hondurans who were trying to get rid of a ch uh of a Hugo Chavez puppet in their country,
+And in every contingency that's come up during the Obama administration, President Obama has gotten it wrong and gotten it wrong badly, whether it is throwing Mubarak under the bus, whether it was not going after and supporting the Green Revolution in Iran, whether it's being on the wrong side of Hondurans who were trying to get rid of an Hugo Chavez puppet in their country.

-and we're still on the wrong side of that, whether we we stiff arm Colombia in their attempt to to to get closer to us to try to rebuff Chavez and the and the socialists in and in South America, whether it's the polls and the checks that we abandoned to the Russians in in pursuit of this utopian uh ridiculousness of a nuclear fear free world that the president is advocating.
+And we're still on the wrong side of that, whether we stiff-armed Colombia in their attempt to get closer to us, to try to rebuff Chavez and the socialists in South America, whether it's the polls and the Czechs that we abandoned to the Russians in pursuit of this utopian ridiculousness of a nuclear-free world that the president is advocating.

-He has been on the wrong side of every national security issue since he's c since he's been president, and it's made us weaker uh uh uh abroad, and it's made us less secure here at home.
+He has been on the wrong side of every national security issue since he's been president, and it's made us weaker abroad, and it's made us less secure here at home.

 I have a minute and a half.

-Do they you you you ever fear the American people just maybe want a uh European socialist country that they rather be dependent on government?
+You ever fear the American people just maybe want a European socialist country that they'd rather be dependent on a government?

-Well, you know, you know Rush, because you combat it every day with the popular culture and the and and the media and and uh academic institutions.
+Well, you know, you know, Rush, because you combat it every day with the popular culture and the media and academic institutions.

-That get pounded away every day in into the minds of our our young people.
+That gets pounded away every day into the Minds of our young people.

 I understand what all of these lies have been told.